bnvk/text-scrub/README.md

 /home/root/messages/Clients.sbd/USA.sbd/East Coast.sbd/Cities.sbd/New York`
 ```

-#### Tools & Options
+### Tools & Options

-**Trim** cuts a specified string (or character count) from the start & end of the input
+**trim** cuts a specified string (or character count) from the start & end of the input

 ```
-TextScrub.Trim(opts, line)
+TextScrub.trim(opts, line)

 opts.start    // string, integer
 opts.end      // string, integer

+return        // string
 ```

-**Grow** - adds a string to the start & end of the input
+**grow** - adds a string to the start & end of the input

 ```
-TextScrub.Grow(opts, line)
+TextScrub.grow(opts, line)

 opts.start    // string
 opts.end      // string

+return        // string
 ```

-**Extractor** - extracts emails, urls, or currency from the input string and returns them in an object
+**extractor** - extracts emails, urls, or currency from the input string and returns them in an object

 ```
-TextScrub.Extractor(opts, line)
+TextScrub.extractor(opts, line)

-opts          // array ['emails', 'urls', 'currency']
+opts          // array ['emails', 'urls', 'currency'] opts.output   // object

+return        // object { 'emails': {}, 'urls': {}, 'currency': {} }
 ```

-**Swap** - performs find & replace operations, but allows for regex inputs that replace all instances or specified "item" of regex array
+**swap** - performs find & replace operations, but allows for regex inputs that replace all instances or specified "item" of regex array

 ```
-TextScrub.Swap(opts, line)
+TextScrub.swap(opts, line)

 opts.find     // string
-opts.regex   // string (emails, urls, or currency) opts.item    // integer (only used to select a regex option) opts.replace // string
+opts.regex    // string (email, url, or currency) opts.item     // integer (only used to select a regex option) opts.replace  // string

+return        // string
 ```

-**Splitter** - performs splitting of a string on "term" and then builds nested object of sub terms and handles "overage" by either ignoring, joining or pushed to "unsorted" items
+**splitter** - performs splitting of a string on "term" and then builds a nested object of sub terms. splitter handles "overage" by either `ignoring`, `joining` or pushing items to `unsorted` output.

 ```
-TextScrub.Splitter(opts, line)
+TextScrub.splitter(opts, line)

 opts.term     // string
 opts.depth    // integer
 opts.overage  // ignore, join, unsorted
 opts.joiner   // string
 opts.unique   // bool
+opts.output   // object { unsorted: [], groups: {} }

+return        //
 ```

+#### The Output option

+Two of the tools `.extractor()` and `.splitter()` accept the passing of `opts.options` variable